Skip to main content

 Festive

 Coconut truffles made with condensed milk, butter, and shredded coconut, rolled in more coconut.
-White counterpart to brigadeiro, equally beloved at parties.
+Think of it as brigadeiro's white cousin, just as common at parties.

 vegetarianContains: Dairy